C3BI-pasteur-fr/python-course-1/source/Dive_into_Functions.rst

 name resolution follows the LEGB rule (Local, Enclosing, Global, Built-in).
 However, if a variable is assigned to, it defaults to creating a local variable, which is in scope for the entire context.
-Both these rules can be overridden with a global or nonlocal (in Python 3) declaration prior to use, which allows accessing global variables even if there is an intervening nonlocal variable, and assigning to global or nonlocal variables [scope]_ .
+Both these rules can be overridden with a global or nonlocal (*nonlocal* does not exists in Python 2) declaration prior to use, which allows accessing global variables even if there is an intervening nonlocal variable, and assigning to global or nonlocal variables [scope]_ .